October – December 2014

 Join us for a Special Presentation and Cocktail Reception

 A Brief History of the Civil War Submarine H.L.
 Hunley: Its Past, Its Loss, Its Recovery, Its Preservation

 6:00 pm Speaker Presentation

 Tickets: $20 for non-members/ $15 for members

-Mr. Jon Tirpak is currently Senior Program Manager for the SCRA Applied R&D Advanced Materials Division in Charleston, South Carolina.
+Mr. Jon Tirpak is the Executive Director of the Forging Defense Manufacturing Consortium and Senior Project manager for the SCRA Applied R&D Advanced Materials Division in Charleston, South Carolina.
 He serves on the Finance, Investment, 100th Anniversary Celebration and Web Committees of ASM International.
-He also Vice President Elect of the Friends of the H.L.
-Hunley.
+He also Vice President Elect of ASM International and a fellow of the Society.

 For more information or to make a reservation, contact Andrew Adamus at 814.452.2744 ext 225 or firstname.lastname@example.org.

 Meet and greet with guest reader Alison Scarpitti and take a tour of the museum.

 For more information contact Andrew at 814.452.2744 ext 225 or email@example.com.

 Old Economy Village is closed Tuesday, November 11, in observance of Veteran’s Day.
 OEV will reopen its normal business hours, Wednesday, November 12.